flyway/flywaydb.org/documentation/usage/commandline/info.md

 - `infoSinceVersion`: Limits info to show only migrations greater than or equal to this version, and any repeatable migrations. (e.g `1.1`)
 - `infoUntilVersion`: Limits info to show only migrations less than or equal to this version, and any repeatable migrations. (e.g. `1.1`)
 - `infoOfState`: Limits info to show only migrations of the provided states.
 This is a case insensitive, comma-separated list.
 The valid states can be found at [Migration States](/documentation/concepts/migrations#migration-states).
+- `migrationIds`: Suppresses all other output and displays a comma-separated list of migration versions for versioned migrations and descriptions for repeatable migrations.
+This is equivalent to the expected input to [`cherryPick`](/documentation/configuration/parameters/cherryPick)

 Example:
 <pre class="console">&gt; flyway info -infoSinceDate="01/12/2020 13:00"